comkieffer/terrapin/readme.md

 user management, password locks, those don't make much sense in the context of a turtle OS.

+It provides a robust set of tools for working with turtles.
+A complete set of digging tools :

+- DigTunnel to dig ou areas from the side (eg. digging out a room)
+- DigPit to dig out areas from the top
+- DigStair to dig out stairs
+- DigMine to dig mineshafts and automatically mine the available resources

+It also has some landscaping tools :

+- Fill to fill all the holes in an area
+- Clear to flatten an area
+- Replace to replace all the blocks in the floor or ceiling to make it uniform

+It also has some tools for resource gathering.
+Here the idea isn't to maximise resource collection.
+These tools will not use bonemeal on your plants for example.
+If you are at a point in game where you have infinite bonemeal then you can spare some turtles to make severla large farms.
+If you are interested in contributing a patch to make the turtles use bonemeal go ahead.

+- TreeFarm will allow you to set up a very cheap and efficient tree farm
+- Farm will allow you to set up a small and efficient farm.

+and some other more specialised tools you can find in the sidebar.

 ## Getting Started with Terrapin